Top of the page

 Keep babies younger than 12 months out of the sun.
 If you cannot avoid the sun, use sunglasses, a wide-brimmed hat that covers the back of the neck, and clothing to protect your child's skin.
 Put sunscreen and lip balm with sunscreen (SPF 30 or higher) on your child before he or she goes outside.
 Do not use sunscreen on babies younger than 6 months old.

-Red hair, freckles (extremely sensitive)
+Lightest skin, red hair, freckles (extremely sensitive)

 You sunburn easily and are not likely to tan.

-Fair skin, blue eyes (very sensitive)
+Very light skin, blue eyes (very sensitive)

 You usually sunburn easily and tan a little.